open-lms-open-source/content-access-s3/examples/moodle-backup-filler/README.md

 # moodle-backup-filler

-This directory contains source code for `moodle-backup-filler`, which can be used to convert Blackboard Open LMS Enterprise "fileless" backups to standard Moodle course backups that can be restored into Moodle outside of the Blackboard Open LMS Enterprise environment.
+This directory contains source code for `moodle-backup-filler`, which can be used to convert Open LMS Enterprise "fileless" backups to standard Moodle course backups that can be restored into Moodle outside of the Open LMS Enterprise environment.

 ## Fileless Backups